 If you need further relief, investigate the federal government’s various income-based repayment plans, which can lead to lower monthly payments, depending on your income and family size.
 It can be tough to figure out how one plan differs from another.
 The relatively new Revised Pay As You Earn (or REPAYE) Repayment Plan is open to anyone with federal direct student loans.
 Under the plan, loan payments are limited to 10% of discretionary income.
 Discretionary income is defined as income in excess of 150% of the federal poverty level for your family size and state of residence.
 But if you are eligible, you may find other plans are a better bet, especially if you’re married and hope to exclude your spouse’s earnings from the income calculations.

 You might also be able to get your student loans forgiven if you work for 10 years in the public or nonprofit sector.
 Others in the income-based repayment program may be eligible to have their undergraduate student loans cancelled after 20 years and their graduate school loans cancelled after 25 years.
 For more information, head to StudentAid.gov.
+Make sure you understand and follow all the rules—or you may not get your loans forgiven.

 Private loans don’t offer the same array of standardized repayment options, so renegotiating your education debt can be trickier.
 If you refinance, you may be able to lower your interest rate or at least extend the term of the loans, thereby reducing your monthly payment.
 But to do so, often you will need a good credit score and possibly a cosigner on the loan, who is typically a parent, especially if you’re applying to refinance soon after graduating.